 Although you have the choice of which subjects you would like to study, there are some restrictions to make sure your timetable doesn’t clash.
 The table below lists the subjects available.
 You can choose any two subjects, as long as they are in different blocks.

-All subjects listed above are available as major, joint or minor combinations.
+All subjects listed below are available as major, joint or minor combinations.

 If you wish to study a Joint Honours course on a part-time basis, you can apply directly to us.